Planning Board — May 27, 2026

 Topics discussed

-A resident requested strict adherence to the Zoning By-law regarding the preservation of native vegetation and the planting of adequate shade trees in Use Area 18.
+A resident requested strict adherence to zoning bylaws regarding the preservation of native trees and the planting of adequate shade trees.

 Controversy & dissent